New Jersey Tummy Tucks

 Liposuction patients recover quickly.
 The abdomen is somewhat sore for the first three to four days.
 Ambulation is begun on the day of surgery and return to full activities within one week.
 Exercise may begin in two weeks.

 Mini abdominoplasty, Classic abdominoplasty, and Parker Tummy Tuck patients are more uncomfortable due to the muscle-tightening component of the operation.
-Our “pain management protocol” is quite helpful in minimizing pain.
-The addition of a pain pump, which slowly infuses local anesthesia into the operative area for three days, virtually eliminates pain.
-Patients begin walking the day after surgery and can resume normal activities within seven to ten days.
+Our Rapid Recovery pain management protocol is quite helpful in minimizing pain.
+Patients begin walking the evening of surgery and continue this after going home the next day.
+They can resume normal activities within seven to ten days.
 Light exercise can often begin at two weeks and return to full exercise at six weeks.